 GABE MARGOLIS | HEAD COACH

-Margolis joined Brandeis under legendary head coach Mike Coven in 2005, and was named the Associate Head Coach in the spring of 2013.
+Margolis joined Brandeis in 2005 as an assistant under legendary head coach Mike Coven, and was named the Associate Head Coach in the spring of 2013.

-Since Margolis joined the Brandeis coaching staff, the Judges have posted a record of 146-67-20 for a .670 winning percentage.
-Brandeis has posted at least 10 wins in eight of his 11 seasons, reaching the NCAA Division III Tournament in each of the past five seasons, and winning three ECAC Division III New England championships.
+In his years as an assistant, the Judges posted a record of 146-67-20 for a .670 winning percentage.
+They produced at least 10 wins in eight of his 11 seasons, reaching the NCAA Division III Tournament in the final five seasons, and winning three ECAC Division III New England championships.